-Water vapor is the gaseous state of water and is typically invisible to the human eye.
-Atmospheric water vapor plays an important role in the weather and climate.
-It regulates air temperate by absorbing thermal radiation from the Sun and Earth and helps generate precipitation.
+Humidity is the concentration of water vapor present in the air.
+Humidity is a byproduct of the water cycle; as water turns into its gaseous state, water vapor, it begins to fill the air.
+Atmospheric water vapor also plays an important role in the weather and climate, regulating air temperate by absorbing thermal radiation from the Sun and helping generate precipitation.

-Given this, states with large desert landscapes and fewer bodies of water can be expected to have lower humidity.
+As humidity levels rise as water evaporates, the states with the highest levels of humidity have a significant presence of water.
+On the other hand, states with large desert landscapes and fewer bodies of water typically have lower humidity levels.
 States such as Nevada and Arizona have arid climates and are known for their deserts.
-The majority of the states with the lowest relative humidity are located in the West.

 The states with the lowest relative humidity are:

-Additionally, if the least humid major cities in the United States are:
+The least humid major cities in the United States are: